Our club was created so its members could be exposed to the wonders of nature and the great outdoors.

 - Rock Climbing

-Navigation Skills.
-The beginner basics of how to navigate outdoors using a map and compass, on track and off track.
+Basics of how to navigate outdoors using a map and compass, on track and off track.